Mercenary: 19th to 21st centuries

 Syrian mercenaries are being deployed by Russia, with expected numbers ranging from hundreds to up to 40,000 fighters ultimately expected to take part.
-Wagner mercenaries are active in the Syrian civil war and sledgehammered a Syrian man to death.
+Wagner Group mercenaries are active in the Syrian civil war and sledgehammered a Syrian man to death.
 On 8 November 2024, US President Joe Biden allowed American Private Military Contractors to deploy to Ukraine.
 Per the United States Department of Defense, these contractors will help Ukraine repair and maintain military equipment.

 East Asia

 Warring States

 Mercenaries were regularly used by the kingdoms of the Warring States period of China.
 Military advisers and generals trained through the works of Mozi and Sun Tzu would regularly offer their services to kings and dukes.

 After the Qin conquest of the Warring States, the Qin and later Han Empires would also employ mercenaries – ranging from nomadic horse archers in the Northern steppes or soldiers from the Yue kingdoms of the South.
 The 7th-century Tang dynasty was also prominent for its use of mercenaries, when they hired Tibetan and Uyghur soldiers against invasion from the Göktürks and other steppe civilizations.